Key Standard Features*

 Representative Example based on:

-We act as credit brokers and we are not a lender. †Finance Deposit Allowance paid by Vauxhall. **After £2,000 Scrappage Allowance (car must have a current MOT and owned for a minimum of 90 days to qualify). *Excess mileage charge at 9p per mile.
-Terms and conditions apply.
+We act as credit brokers and we are not a lender. *Excess mileage charge of 6p per mile.
 Finance subject to status.
 A guarantee may be required.
-Written details on request.
-Unless otherwise stated, white, red and metallic paint at extra cost.
-Library image shown for illustration purposes only.
+Terms and conditions apply.
+Unless otherwise stated, metallic paint at extra cost.
+Library image for illustration purposes only

 Enquire Now For More Details.